Skip to main content

 • music

 The music in the game is widely praised for its ability to create an engaging and immersive atmosphere, with many players noting its relaxing and soothing qualities that complement the gameplay.
-While the soundtrack is generally well-received, some users express a desire for more variety, as it can become repetitive over extended play sessions.
-Overall, the combination of charming sound design and a fitting soundtrack enhances the game's whimsical art style and gameplay experience.
+While the soundtrack is generally well-received, some users express a desire for more variety, as the music can become repetitive over extended play sessions.
+Overall, the combination of charming sound effects and a fitting soundtrack enhances the game's whimsical art style and gameplay experience.

 • “The sound design complements the visuals perfectly, with ambient sounds that bring the asteroid to life and a soundtrack that evolves with your colony’s progress.”